Your Aid Offer

 Work Study

-Students typically have $2,200 of work study in their financial aid offer.
+Students typically have work study in their financial aid offer.

 Grant

-Once we've squared away your loans and work study, the rest of your financial aid offer will be grant aid.
-So if you're receiving $50,000 in aid, we'll subtract your $5,000 federal loan and your $2,200 work-study offer, and you'll receive $42,800 in grant aid.
+Once we've squared away your loans and work study, the rest of your financial aid offer will be grant/scholarship aid.
+So if you're receiving $50,000 in aid, we'll subtract any federal loans and work-study included in your offer, and the rest of the amount you'll need to cover your cost will be issued in grants or scholarships.

-Your grant aid may be called "Duke Grant" or have a different name, depending on what types of grants or endowments we see that you're eligible for.
+Your grant/scholarship aid may be called "Duke Grant" or have a different name, depending on what you're eligible to receive from Duke, the state, or the federal government.